Call for Papers

 NOTE: Keynote, Featured, Invited, Workshop, Ignite, and Symposium presentations do not count toward the submission limit.

-Oral presentations are 60 minutes in length and will occur at various times during the conference on March 17, 18 & 19.
+- Oral presentations are 75 minutes in length and will occur at various times during the conference on April 14 & 15.
 You may present one topic the entire time or may choose to have multiple topics and presenters within your presentation.
 For example, you might have 3 presenters and a discussion all focused around a topic area (e.g., interventions for individuals diagnosed with autism).
-Please note that we are limiting these virtual sessions to 3 live presenters.
-Additional authors can be added so all can receive credit for their contributions.
+Oral presenters are provided with a screen, LCD projectors and microphone (where needed).
+Laptops are the responsibility of the presenter.
+If you need to rent a laptop for your presentation, please download the AV Price Guide and AV Order form and return to the appropriate party (specified on the forms).
+Please keep in mind that rented equipment is at the expense of the presenter.

 To be considered for the APBS Student Poster Presentation Award presenters must: (1) be present and set-up 30 minutes prior to the start of the Reception/Poster Session; and (2) visibly post their APBS generated Poster Session sign.

-If the focus of your presentation is to showcase a product (materials, books, videos, or consultation services) for sale, the appropriate forum is our exhibitor section.
+- If the focus of your presentation is to showcase a product (materials, books, videos, or consultation services) for sale, the appropriate forum is our exhibitor section.
 You may not conduct a presentation with the purpose of marketing or selling your product.
-Information on becoming an APBS exhibitor will be available soon.
+Exhibitor tables are available in a specific high traffic area of the conference on both Thursday and Friday (April 14 &15).
+Information on becoming an APBS exhibitor is available here.
 Note- The APBS Conference Committee will respond to reports of presenters selling materials, books, videos, or consultation services by excluding such presenters from future conference presentations.

 The APBS Conference Committee reserves the right to allocate your presentation to either oral presentation or poster session and to vary the chosen strand, depending on the number and type of submissions received.